 Four States File Lawsuit to Nullify New Limit on SALT Deduction | Spire Group, PC

-As part of the Tax Cuts and Jobs Act (the Act), the limitation imposed on the state and local tax (SALT) deduction as part of the Tax Cuts and Jobs Act (TCJA) has wreaked havocs in many states.
+As part of the Tax Cuts and Jobs Act (the Act), the limitation imposed on the state and local tax (SALT) deduction has wreaked havoc in many states.
 In fact, four states – Connecticut, New Jersey, New York and Maryland – have determined that the limitation is unconstitutional.
 On July 17, they filed a lawsuit in federal court that seeks to make the law unenforceable.

 In their lawsuit, the states argue that the Act “eviscerates” the SALT deduction, which allows taxpayers who itemize deductions on their federal income tax returns to deduct state and local real estate and personal property taxes, as well as either income taxes or general sales taxes.
 According to the lawsuit, which names as defendants U.S. Treasury Secretary Steven Mnuchin and IRS acting Commissioner David Kautter, as well as the U.S. Treasury, the IRS and the United States of America (including all government agencies and departments responsible for the Act’s passage and implementation), the SALT cap “interferes with the states’ sovereign authority” to make their own tax and spending choices.